Dubai: Country and Foreign Investment

 Economy and Currency

-After seeing big rises in GDP for many years, the global financial crises affected the UAE badly mainly because of the country's heavy exposure to depressed real estate prices.
+After seeing big rises in GDP for many years, the global financial crises affected the UAE badly mainly because of the country's heavy exposure to depressed property prices.
 GDP in 2012 rose by 4.5% (est.).
 The estimated increase in 2011 was 3%.
 In 2010, GDP grew by 2.5%, following a drop of 3.2% in 2009.
 Trade, logistics, transportation and tourism accounted for almost 60 per cent of Dubai's GDP in 2011.

 Dubai is served by more than 170 shipping lines and more than 86 airlines offering links to over 100 cities worldwide.
-The strong shipping and transportation sector is composed of most of the leading regional and international freight forwarders, insurers and shipping agents.
+The strong shipping and transport sector is composed of most of the leading regional and international freight forwarders, insurers and shipping agents.
 It has a rapidly developing high quality manufacturing sector and a buoyant and prosperous domestic market.
 In a nutshell its infrastructure and services match the highest international standards.

 Despite a relatively small population, in 2011, total non-oil imports stood at US$185.6bn.
 The reason is that Dubai is the major re-export centre for the region.
 Many of the economies of the region served by Dubai are still at a relatively early stage of development, so there is plenty of long term scope for diversification and expansion in the future.
 Another important consideration is Dubai's rapidly developing role as a supplier to such emerging markets as India, the CIS, Central Asia and South Africa.
 Total non-oil trade reached a record US$297bn in 2012.